-Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2025, there will be a 20% per capita reduction in waste to landfill based on 2018 levels.
-Update the development control plans for new multi- unit developments and waste management practices. evelopment control lans for new multi- nit developments and reduced off street collection of bins.for developments to ensure the objectives of the DCP and improved waste to Waste (lead group) and Planning team 2021-2022 By 2025, single- use plastic will be reduced by Reduced waste going to landfill.
-60% in Council Operations and Events and 50% of businesses will be targeted to adopt the single-use policy.
-Sustainable All new multi-unit developments provide adequate onsite storage and necessary access provisions for waste, recycling and bulky waste as well as onsite collection facilities. procurement criteria will be applied and complied with consistently in all of Council's operations Promote, and engage the community and business in, efficient and sustainable resources use including energy, Improved efficiency of resource use contributing to LGA wide carbon reduction.
+Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2025, there will be a 20 percent per capita reduction in waste to landfill based on 2018 levels.
+By 2025, single-use plastic will be reduced by 60 percent in Council operations and events and 50 percent of businesses will be targeted to development control plans for new multi-unit developments and waste management practices.
+25, single-lastic will duced percent uncil ations and carcent of Improved streetscape and traffic management due to reduced off street collection of bins.
+Reduced illegal dumping.
+Reduced waste going to landfill.
+All new multi-unit developments provide adequate onsite storage and necessary access provisions for waste, recycling and bulky waste as well as onsite collection Provide conditions for developments to ensure the objectives of the DCP and improved waste to landfill targets are met.
+Waste (lead group) and Planning team 2021-2022 adopt the single- facilities. use policy.
+Sustainable procurement criteria will be applied and complied with consistently in all of Council's operations including goods, services, materials, contracts and events.
+Promote and engage the community and business in efficient and sustainable resources use including energy, waste, water and transport and shop locally.
+Improved efficiency of resource use contributing to LGA wide carbon reduction.
 Continue the Home Waste and Sustainability Advisory Service (HWSA) for 100 new participants each year.
-Environment team 2020 onwards including goods, services, materials, contracts and events.
-Achieve resource waste, water and ransport. als, acts and s.
 Establish Council-led corporate program with 'advisory service' for business and commercial sectors.
-2022-2025 efficiency across Council and the community based upon Renewable Energy Target (RET) Pathway Analysis.
+Environment team 2020 onwards 2022-2025 Achieve resource efficiency across Council and the community based upon Renewable Energy Target (RET) Pathway Analysis.
+Delivery of behavioural change programs will improve waste diversion and avoidance.